Pliosaurus

 Pliosaurus is the type genus (defining example) of the pliosaurs, one of the major group of the plesiosaurs, an extinct group of aquatic marine reptiles.
-It lived from the Upper Jurassic to the Lower Cretaceous in what is now Europe.
+It lived from the Upper Jurassic to the Lower Cretaceous in what is now Europe and South America.
 The first known fossil consists of a partial skeleton of an immature specimen collected by William Buckland in Market Rasen, England.
-Although first mentioned in a 1824 paper by William Daniel Conybeare, it was not until 1841 that it was first described by Richard Owen as belonging to a new species of Plesiosaurus, before being given its own genus by the same author later that year.
-The genus name means "more lizard", Owen naming the taxon of because its appearance being more reminiscent of crocodilians than to Plesiosaurus.
+Although initially mentioned in a 1824 paper by William Daniel Conybeare, it was not until 1841 that it was first formally described by Richard Owen as belonging to a new species of Plesiosaurus, before being given its own genus by the same author later that year.
+The genus name Pliosaurus means "more lizard", Owen naming the taxon of because its appearance being more reminiscent of crocodilians than to Plesiosaurus.
 While many species have been assigned to Pliosaurus in the past, only six are firmly recognised as valid since a 2013 paper.
 Two additional species from Argentina were named in 2014 and 2018, but their assignment to the genus has not been fully confirmed in subsequent classifications.